danielhlee4/Tablr/README.md

 **PostgreSQL:** PostgreSQL is the robust database system used to store all application data, offering reliable transactions and a powerful query system to the Rails backend.

-**[Slick Carousel](https://kenwheeler.github.io/slick/):** Slick Carousel is a JavaScript libary for creating responsive carousels that can display one or more items at a time.
+**[Slick Carousel](https://kenwheeler.github.io/slick/):** A JavaScript libary for creating responsive carousels/sliders that can display one or more items at a time.

 ![slickcarousel](https://github.com/danielhlee4/Tablr/blob/main/frontend/src/assets/readme-carousel.gif)